Probate Q&A Series

 Detailed Answer

 Under North Carolina probate law, the clerk of superior court appoints an administrator when someone dies without a will (intestate) or when the will fails to name a qualified personal representative.
 N.C.
-Gen. Stat. § 28A-4-1 establishes a priority list that the clerk must follow—unless the people with higher priority consent or renounce their right.
-If the mother of the deceased will not—or cannot—consent, the clerk simply moves down the statutory ladder to the next eligible person.
+Gen. Stat. § 28A-4-1 establishes a priority list that the clerk must follow—unless the people with higher priority renounce their right or are disqualified.
+If the mother of the deceased will not—or cannot—serve, the clerk may proceed to the next eligible person under the statute.

 North Carolina’s Priority Ladder at a Glance